 - 2.1.
 The Scheme is a hybrid scheme with a defined benefit (DB) and DC section.
 The DC arrangements considered for this statement comprise: - 2.1.1.
 The Scheme's benefits, arising from standard contributions and additional voluntary contributions (AVCs) to the DC section. - 2.1.2.
 The AVC funds in respect of the DB section benefits. - 2.2.
 All of the DC arrangements are administered by Scottish Widows. - 2.3.
-The DC section is a Qualifying Scheme for auto-enrolment purposes and is open to future contributions.
-The DB section is closed to future accrual and therefore no further AVCs in respect of the DB section can be paid.
+The DC section is a Qualifying Scheme for auto-enrolment purposes and throughout the period was open to future contributions.
+The DB section is closed to future accrual and therefore no further AVCs in respect of the DB section can be paid. - 2.4.
+It should be noted that following the Scheme year end it was determined by the Company that the Scheme would close to future contributions with effect from 31 May 2024 i.e. the final contribution into the DC section will be in respect of May 2024.
+The Company has established a new pension arrangement for future contributions and the expectation is that all DC assets will be transferred out of the Scheme in the period shortly after the DC section closure.
+The Trustees will take the appropriate advice regarding the transfer and ensure that the members receive full communications regarding any changes.